LeteTalete/ing-sw-2023-torre-speroni-vola-robu/README.md

 ```bash
 java  -Djava.rmi.server.useCodebaseOnly=false -Djava.rmi.server.hostname=yourServerIP -jar ServerExecutable.jar
 ```
-For ensuring the correct funtioning of the RMI connection, it is advised for the server's machine to disable its firewalls.
+For ensuring the correct functioning of the RMI connection, it is advised for the server's machine to disable its firewalls.

 ### Client

-The Client can be launched using the executable jar ClientExecutable.jar:
+The client can be launched using the executable jar ClientExecutable.jar:

 ```bash
 java -jar ClientExecutable.jar